mrmatt001/PiHomeControl/README.md

     sudo -u postgres psql homecontrol -c "GRANT ALL ON pitoeq3 TO dbuser;" sudo -u postgres psql homecontrol -c "GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO dbuser;"

+## If the Pi is not running Postgres Install NpgSQL
+Once the database is installed we also need to install NpgSQL on the Pi to be able to talk to the Database.
+This is included in the function Install-Postgres so is only required if that hasn't been run on the Pi.

+    Register-PackageSource -Name "nugetv2" -ProviderName NuGet -Location "http://www.nuget.org/api/v2/" Install-Package NpgSQL -Force| Out-Null

 ## Register each Raspberry Pi to the Postrgres DB

     Register-PiDevice -DBServer {DBServer} -DBName homecontrol -DBUser dbuser -DBPassword {PASSWORD}